-When you wake up in the morning, you should immediately remove your night guard and brush it, then lay it on a clean surface to dry, and put it back into its case once it dries.
+When you wake up in the morning, you should immediately remove your night guard and brush it, then lay it on a clean surface to dry before putting it back into its case.
 You should also brush your teeth at this time.

 Beyond this, all you have to do is deep clean your night guard once a week.
 The simplest way to do this is to use over-the-counter denture cleaning tablets.
 Put your night guard in some water, drop in a denture tablet, and let it work according to the packaging instructions.